 What is a Unit Linked Insurance Plan?

-A unit linked insurance plan’s investment options are structured similarly to a mutual fund.
-The assets in a ULIP plan are managed to a specific objective.
-The plan calculates a net asset value and is then market-linked and appreciates with increasing share value.
-When an investor purchases units in a ULIP, he or she is purchasing units along with a larger number of investors, just like an investor would purchase units in a mutual fund.
-Investors can buy shares in a single strategy or diversify their investments across multiple market-linked Unit-linked Insurance Plan funds.
+Parallel to mutual funds, the assets in a ULIP plan are managed to a specific objective.
+The plan calculates a net asset value and is then market-linked and appreciates with increasing value.
+When an investor purchases units in a ULIP, he or she is purchasing units along with a larger number of investors.
+Investors can buy shares in a single strategy or diversify their investments across multiple market-linked Unit-linked Insurance Plans.

 How does a Unit Linked Insurance Plan work?

-A ULIP is typically started by an investor seeking to provide coverage for beneficiaries.
-It is paid into by the owner in the form of premiums, with the intention of the plan’s worth to be paid out at a specified time frame and for a specific purpose.
-Unit Linked Insurance Plans require a premium.
-The premium which you pay for your Unit-Linked insurance Plan is used for building wealth and provides insurance coverage as well.
-In the starting years of the plan, a large amount of the premium is used for the plan expenses.
-Later on, the premium is divided into two different segments- investment and insurance.
+During the initial years of a plan, a large amount of the premium is used for the plan expenses due to which the value of the fund would stay low initially.
+Later on, the premium is divided into two different segments – investment and insurance.
 Units are issued for the amount invested in a fund of your choice; it can be debt, equity or a combination of both.
 The allocation of the units relies on the performance of the original fund.
-In the initial years, because of the deduction of high expenses, the value of the fund would stay low.

-- Life cover: with ULIPs you get a life cover coupled with investment.
+- Dual Benefit: With ULIPs you get a life cover coupled with investment.
 It offers security that an investor’s family can depend on this plan in case of events like the untimely death of the investor, etc. It is a type of plan that protects and offers you great returns as well.

 - The switch flexibility: ULIPS are usually designed in a way that they allow you to switch your portfolio between debt and equity based on your risk bearing ability as well as your knowledge of how the market may be performing.
 ULIPs do not force you into investing as they provide freedom to choose your investment options as per your own risk profile.